MAXWELL SILVER MATCHING SERVICE

 Silly as it seems, if it says “silver” and not “sterling silver,” it means it’s not actually silver!

 Silver plating was first invented in 1841 by Elkington Co. in England.
-In America, The Roger Brothers started
+In America, The Roger Brothers started producing large quantities of silver plate in 1847.

 There are around 1,200 American silver plate patterns, of which about 165 are popular and considered collectible.
 Two of these – "Holly" and "Moselle" – tend to be more expensive than almost any sterling patterns.
 The elaborate die-work that went into creating the patterns, the exquisite details and beauty and rarity make them very desirable and collectible.